CerteKim/Dell-G3-3579-3779-Hackintosh-OpenCore/README.md

 Keyboard

 ## Issue
-Trackpad is recognize as mouse
+Trackpad is recognize as mouse (Testing with VoodooI2C)
-Can't recognize CPU model
+Can't recognize CPU model (Testing with added kext)

 ## Not working
 dGPU (Disabled by SSDT)
 Wlan (Do not have driver)
-Bluetooth
+Bluetooth (Testing with added kext)

 ## Unknown
 Webcam
 Realtek Card reader
+USB to HDMI adapter
+Thunderbolt (Added IOElectrify but I can't test)

+# Plan
-USB type-c to HDMI adapter
+Buy a USB to HDMI adapter
-Thunderbolt
+Buy a Dell TB16